 Day 1: Monday Chameleon Backpackers, Windhoek

 We are collected from the airport (must arrive prior to 12h00) or bus terminal on arrival and transferred to the centrally located Chameleon Backpackers.
-This afternoon we will join the afternoon Ancient San Skills tour where you learn some of the skills of the San Bushman people*, a unique chance to interact with the worlds oldest cultural group.
+This afternoon we will join the afternoon Carnivore Feeding tour where you have the opportunity to see baboons, caracals, lions, cheetahs, wild dogs and leopards.
+These animals are known as “ambassador animals”, which means they are unable to be released back into the wild for different reasons.
 Returning to Windhoek early evening, dinner tonight is own expense either at Chameleon, or one of the many restaurants.
 Overnight twin share room with en-suite facilities.

 Day 2: Tuesday Halali, Etosha National Park

 We meet this morning for our pre-departure meeting at 7h30 before departing Windhoek.
 We stop briefly at Otjiwarongo and enjoy a light lunch pack before entering Etosha National Park through the Anderson Gate.
 We game drive across the park visiting waterholes looking for predators as well as zebra, giraffe, elephant and rhino.
 We arrive at our accommodation just before sunset located inside Etosha National Park and has a floodlit waterhole next to the camp.
 Twin share double rooms with en-suite bathroom facilities.
 Dinner is prepared by your guide and an early night is recommended.

 Day 3: Wednesday Etosha Village, near Anderson Gate